Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing

 Consider $n$ observations $X_1, \ldots, X_n$ from an unknown distribution $\law$.
 A common statistical inference begins by positing a parametric model $\{\law_{\theta}:\theta \in \Theta\}$ for a parameter space $\Theta \subseteq \mathbb{R}^k$, which may approximate the data-generating process.
 Inferential tasks such as confidence interval construction and hypothesis testing often rely on the model being correctly specified.
 Therefore, before proceeding with inference, it is crucial to assess model adequacy using a goodness-of-fit (GoF) test.
 In particular, we are interested in the following problem:

 A classical approach to goodness-of-fit (GoF) testing is the likelihood ratio test (LRT) \citep{wilks1938large, lehmann2005testing}.
-However, the LRT can be suboptimal—or even powerless—when alternatives lie outside the assumed parametric family \citep{cox1979theoretical}, particularly in the presence of more nuanced nonparametric alternatives.
+However, the LRT can be suboptimal—or even powerless—when law $\mathcal{L}$ lies outside the assumed parametric family \citep{cox1979theoretical}.
 To address this limitation, various extensions have been proposed, most notably the generalized likelihood ratio test \citep{perlman1999emperor,fan2001generalized,fan2005nonparametric,fan2007nonparametric}.
 Another line of work, which does not directly rely on the likelihood function, constructs nonparametric GoF tests by comparing the estimated distributions under the null and alternative hypotheses using distance measures such as $L_1$, $L_2$, or $L_\infty$ \citep{bickel1973some,azzalini1989use,hardle1993comparing}.
 Both approaches typically require smoothing techniques or local estimators to capture general alternatives, but as a result, they suffer from the curse of dimensionality \citep{gonzalez2013updated}.

 In light of these challenges, the celebrated score-based test \citep{rao1948large,rao1973linear} offers an appealing alternative.
 A key advantage of score-based tests is that they avoid fitting the unrestricted (full) model, thereby sidestepping the need for estimation under a nonparametric specification.
 Surprisingly, despite their wide use in low-dimensional parametric settings, relatively little attention has been paid to their extension to nonparametric frameworks.
-A central obstacle is that, in fully nonparametric settings, even defining an appropriate score is nontrivial, making both its construction and the interpretation of the resulting test statistic particularly challenging.
+A central obstacle is that, in fully nonparametric settings, even defining an appropriate score is nontrivial, which makes both the construction and interpretation of the resulting test statistic particularly challenging.